corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/corda-configuration-fields.md

 For a single-node notary, you must specify the `validating` and `serviceLegalName` configuration fields.
 {{< /warning >}}

-{{< note >}} Once a notary is configured with a default value (validating = false), if a user wanted to re-configure it to be a non-validating one, it would not be enough just to change the parameter in the node.conf to validating =true.
-It will require a new Notary creation and registration with the necessary parameter value. {{< /note >}}
+{{< note >}} Once a notary is configured with a default value, it cannot be reconfigured.
+To change a non-validating notary to validating or vice-versa requires a new notary creation and registration with the necessary parameter value. {{< /note >}}

 * `validating`
   * Boolean to determine whether the notary is a validating or non-validating one.